-The selling stockholder is selling 5,643,129 shares of our common stock in this offering, which equals approximately 12.8% of our common stock outstanding on August 10, 2012 (which number gives effect to our repurchase of 5,000,000 shares of common stock from the selling stockholder on August 6, 2012).
+The selling stockholder is selling 5,643,129 shares of our common stock in this offering, which equals approximately 12.8% of our common stock outstanding on August 6, 2012 (after giving effect to our repurchase of 5,000,000 shares of common stock from the selling stockholder on August 6, 2012).
 As a result of this offering, the market price for our common stock could decline and it may make it more difficult for us to sell equity securities at a time and at a price we deem appropriate.